MehmetKaplan/tamed-state-machine/frontend/README.md

 This, `tamed-state-machine-frontend` library, is a set of functions that communicate with a backend that utilize `tamed-state-machine-backend` library to expose the state machine functionality.

-Altogether these libraries give a generic method to handle most state machine related tasks' handling.
+Altogether these libraries give a generic method to handle most state machine related tasks.

 The frontend functions are handlers that can be embedded into any client application that connects to the backend.
 This can be a real frontend app like the ones written with, react, react-native or expo.
 On the other hand there is no limitation for this library for frontend to be a presentation layer.
 That's why it can also be a backend node application as well.